rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Deception.md

 What does a `delimiter` mean or does exactly?
-The delimiter is a character, that when the url parser reaches it, a logical stop in parsing is decided there whatever character/s that follows at character is considered as not part of the URL.
+The delimiter is a character, that when the url parser reaches it, a logical stop in parsing is decided there whatever character/s that follows that character is considered as not part of the URL path

 # Why is this Important?
 Identifying and using the delimiter allows to essentially coerce the parser to stop parsing at an arbitrary section of the URL that we want.
 See where this is going?
-Meaning we can smuggle a payload to the other URL parser or pass the the cache server.
+Meaning we can smuggle a payload to the other URL parser or pass the cache server.
-In this case we are talking about the Origin Server i.e the application server or servers like nginx, apache, etc not the frontend cache server like cloudflare, etc.
+In this case we are talking about the Origin Server i.e the application server or servers like nginx, apache, etc not the cache servers like cloudflare, etc.

 # Detecting Cache Delimiters
 Cache servers often don't use delimiters aside from `?`